-In every direction, as far as the eye can reach, little hillocks of earth, from three to six feet high, are scattered promiscuously over the country.
-These being covered with grass, now dried by the autumn and scattered as they are over the cultivated fields, makes one think of hnycocks after a harvest of timothy or red-top in America.
-They are the tombs or graves of past genera-"mother of olives."
-It is not nearly tions of Chinese.
-And, as the leading so pungent, however, as the flower religion or superstition of the country stems.
-Indeed, the whole tree-leaves, is ancestral worship, these mounds are bark and wood-seems to be impregnation never disturbed or plowed over, but never disturbed or plowed over, but stand for indefinite ages.
+In every direction, as far as the eye can reach, little billocks of earth, from three to six feet high, are scattered promiscuously over the country.
+These being covered with grass, now dried by the antamn and scattered as they are over the cultivated fields, makes one think of haycocks after a harvest of timothy or red-top in America.
+They are the tombs or graves of past generations of Chinese.
+And, as the leading religion or superstition of the country is ancestral worship, these mounds are never disturbed or plowed over, but stand for indefinite ages.
 It would seem to a stranger that this sentiment over the resting place of the dead must, to a material extent, reduce the productiveness of the land.
 For there seems to be no system of cemeteries as in other countries, but the owner of the field at death is buried, as have been his ancestors before him, in his own soil at some spot at a respectful distance from the graves of his predecessor.
 And thus these tumuli go on increasing in number and closeness of proximity till it would seem to be only a question of time when the dead will possess all the soil and starve out the entire nation .- Letter from China.
 A gentleman of this village has a family of three or four little girls.
 Not long since the children were talking about a pair of twins.
-One of them, an elder one, turned to her father and three babies come at once?"
-A little order in another store, except that the one, who was much interested in the conversation, and who had heard talk later.
-The boy who brought the first about the smallpox, at once interrupted
+One of them, an elder one, turned to her father and said: "Papa, what do they call it when three babies come at once?"
+A little one, who was much interested in the conversation, and who had heard talk The Night-Wind.
+Once, when the night-wind clapped its wings, And shock the window-bars and roof, I heard the souls of battle-kings Drive by in clashing proof!
+Sometimes a runic strife it kept, Of winter nights, in sleeted trees; Or underneath the caves it crept-A swarm of murmuring bees, While swift o'er wood and hilltop bare The shrill-voiced quarry flew.
+Sometimes I heard of lovers flown, Safe, under ward of storm and night, To where, in sylvan lodge, there shone A taper kind and bright.
+These things the night-wind used to tell.
+But sorrow eleeps too sound and well To lend a dreamful ear. - Edith M. Thomas, in the Century, HUMOR OF THE DAY.